Memorable Manitobans: James Aaron Hobbs (1863-1932)

 Pharmacist, municipal official.

 In December 1887, he married Beatrice Isabella Steele (?-?) and they had four children: Lena Gertrude Hobbs (1889-?, wife of T. D. Birt), Louis Steele Hobbs (1891-?), Marjory Elizabeth Hobbs (1897-?), and Edna Mary Hobbs (1899-?).
 He served on the Morden town council for three years and was a secretary of the Morden Conservative Association.
 He was a Conservative candidate for Morden in the 1910 provincial general election.
-He was a member of the Anglican church, the AF & AM (Belmont Lodge No. 13) and the IOOF (Nelson Lodge No. 9).
+He was a member of the Anglican church, AF & AM (Belmont Lodge No. 13), Morden Curling Club (President, 1907-1908), and IOOF (Nelson Lodge No. 9).

 Birth registrations, Manitoba Vital Statistics.